akshaygopalkr/EM-VLM4AD/README.md

       ├── T5-Medium/
       ├── T5-Large/
 ```
+## Training
+* To run training, run `python train.py`.
+In addition, you can add the following command line hyperparameters.
 ## Running on Google Colab
 If you want to run our code on Google Colab, we have provided three different notebooks in the `colab` folder that can be used for training each model type and inference:
 * `train_T5_Base.ipynb`: Allows for training EM-VLM4AD with the T5-Medium LM backbone.